PART 28: HISTORY LESSON

 “Well, don’t feel bad,” Corry soothed.
 “I may still consider you a follower of mine sometime in the future.
 Though, based on what I heard from Sue, you have a ruthless streak.
 Got to make sure I don’t give you too much power, or people might get hurt.”
 With a final parting smile, he turned away.

 Corry turned back.
 Not so much because he cared what she had to say, but because the tone of her voice had suddenly taken on a peculiar, even eerie quality.
 “I beg your pardon?”

 “You have won this battle,” Julie said slowly.
 “Privately, I will admit that.
-And publicly, I will take no further direct action against you.
+And publicly, I will take no further direct action against you for the next couple of years.
 However, I ask that you do the same for me.
 No actions, and most of all, no lording this victory over my head.
 I concede… to a stalemate.”